status-im/swarms/ideas/145-identity.md

 ### Requirements & Dependencies

-- ERC725 and ERC735 should be approved as standard and used in contracts interface, this swarm might influence how this standards end up defined, this is important for the solution working better with unknown future applications.

-- Idea [#150-gas-abstraction](https://github.com/status-im/ideas/pull/150) enables users to only use SNT* for everything in ethereum, or any other token/ether hold by Identity. *Only SNT can be used to gas relay deploy of Identity, after that user is free to choice.

-- Idea [#151-ens-usernames](https://github.com/status-im/ideas/pull/151) is important as a shortcut for user's identity address, otherwise QR-Codes or big hexadecimal strings would be needed.
+- [ERC#725](https://github.com/ethereum/EIPs/issues/725) define identity management interface used by dapps to read Identity and manage it.
+Important for cross-compatibility with other dapps.

+- [ERC#735](https://github.com/ethereum/EIPs/issues/735) define identity claims interface used by DApps to read claims.
+Important for cross-compatibility with other dapps.

-- Idea [152-friends-recovery](https://github.com/status-im/ideas/pull/152) is important to provide a first recovery contract option that uses friends to recover.
+- Idea [152-friends-recovery](https://github.com/status-im/ideas/pull/152) define a recovery option.
+Important to provide a first decentralized recovery contract option that uses friends to recover.

 ## Dates